Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Introduction

-ECLIP \cite{li2022exploring} and CLIPSurgery \cite{li2023clipsurgery} (see Fig.~\ref{fig:image1}a) explores explanations for CLIP by computing an image-text similarity map, and solve the counter-intuitive problem that background patch features get higher similarity with the text feature than the foreground.
+\red{The vision-language matching interpretation is explored by ECLIP \cite{li2022exploring} and CLIPSurgery \cite{li2023clipsurgery} with CLIP by computing an image-text similarity map.
+They attempt to} solve the counter-intuitive problem that background patch features get higher similarity with the text feature than the foreground.
 However, to obtain reasonable similarity maps, new additional projection layers or changing the structure of the original CLIP are required.
-Although the parameters of CLIP encoders are frozen, learning more black-box parameters with extra data or modifying original model architecture makes the explanation less interpretable.
-MaskCLIP \cite{zhou2022extract} also provides a technique to calculate class-specific image-text similarity map.
-By passing the value features of the last attention layer through later linear layers as image patch features, the similarity map is able to localize the concept in the text (see Fig.~\ref{fig:image1}b), but has noisy backgrounds and confusingly highlights points on the locations unrelated to the explained target.
-The disadvantage of these similarity-map methods is that they are only forward processing, and the attended features are not necessarily used in the final prediction.
+Although the parameters of CLIP encoders are frozen, learning more black-box parameters with extra data or modifying the original model architecture makes the explanation less interpretable.
+MaskCLIP \cite{zhou2022extract} also provides a technique to calculate class-specific image-text similarity map \red{by passing the value features of the last attention layer through later linear layers as image patch features.
+Although the similarity maps from CLIPSurgery and MaskCLIP are able to localize the concept in the text (see Fig.~\ref{fig:image1}a-b), lower faithfulness results come from a noisy background and confusingly highlight points on the location unrelated to the explained target matching text.} The disadvantage of these similarity-map methods is that they are only forward processing, and the attended features are not necessarily used in the final prediction.